Jat Sikh: History

+Ranjit Singh, the founder of the Sikh Empire, was also of a Jat Sikh background.
+Ranjit Singh was of peasant origins but formed a unified Sikh state with a powerful military and efficient administration.
+Ranjit Singh formed a sovereign state despite his Jat Sikh background and conflict from fellow Sikh misls.
+By 1799, Ranjit Singh had conquered Lahore and much of Punjab, laying the groundwork for the empire.
+Many prominent families of the Sikh Empire's court, such as the Majithias and Sandhawalias, were also of Jat origin.

 According to censuses in gazetteers published during the colonial period in the early 20th century, further waves of Jat conversions, from Hinduism to Sikhism, continued during the preceding decades.
 The relationship between the Hindu, Muslim and Sikh communities of the Punjab region, and between communities such as the Jats and the Rajputs, has been ambiguous over many centuries.
 The various groups often claim similar origins while asserting their distinctiveness.

+The Shiromani Akali Dal had two factions, one led by Sant Fateh Singh (supported by Jatts) and the other by Master Tara Singh (supported by Khatris).
+Since the late 1960s, many Jatt Sikh youths in India started trimming their beards and wearing the turban with shorn/unshorn hair (diasporic Jatt Sikhs in foreign countries also began not wearing turbans), where as Sikhs from other castes rarely do this.
+Jatt Sikhs and Mazhabi Sikhs are noted for the laxity in keeping an outward Sikh appearance, such as maintaining kesh and wearing a dastar, when compared to other Sikh castes.
+There is a notable divide between the Jatts and Khatris, whom the Jatts refer to with the bhapa pejorative.
+The Jatt Sikhs had caste-conflicts with scheduled-caste Sikh groups, resulting in the incident regarding the management of a gurdwara at Talhan (Jalandhar district) in 2003 and the assassination of the spiritual leader of Dera Sachkhand Balla in 2009.

 Influence of Sikhism on Jats

-Over 60% of Sikhs belong to the Jat caste, which is an agrarian agriculture caste.
-According to Santokh S. Anant, Jatts, Rajputs, and Thakurs are at the top of the caste hierarchy in most of the north Indian villages, surpassing Brahmins.
-Assigning vaishya varṇa to Jatts, he notes that they perform the dual duties of kshatriyas and vaishyas (soldiering and agriculture) in the Punjab region.
 Irfan Habib has argued that Sikhism did much to uplift the social status of Jat people, who were previously regarded in the Punjab as being of shudra or vaishya status in the Hindu ritual ranking system of varṇa.